dongra02/shortster/README.md

 *	A user can access a '/:shortcode/stats' endpoint in order to see when the shortcode was registered, when it was last accessed, and how many times it was accessed.

 ### Assumptions
 * As I have not had experience creating shortcodes, I opted to generate strings that met the requirements listed so as to focus on creating a functional application.
 The resulting string can be appended to the development path and a user will be redirected given a valid URL.
-For example, the below would result in a redirect to "www.espn.com."
+For example, the below path (localhost:3000/ESPN) would result in a redirect to www.espn.com from my dev server.

 <br/>
 <br/>